GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

   - **Case 5: Bundle old and new in the existing Maven ID**.
 Like case 4, the two versions can be used side by side.
-The impact is the same as case 4, except with the slight drawback that the user's class space is polluted with both versions, whether both are used or not, but with the benefit that users don't have to think about which Maven artifact to use and can just keep advancing the version.
+The impact is the same as case 4, except with the slight drawback that the user's class space is polluted with both versions, whether both versions are used or not.
+    The benefit of this approach is that users don't have to think about which Maven artifact to use and can just keep advancing the version.

 Given the consequences, it seems clear that the two worst options are case 2 (renaming the Maven ID while keeping the Java package the same) and case 3 (renaming the Java package while keeping the Maven ID the same), and both should be avoided.
 The remaining three cases need to be weighed carefully.
-Among the remaining three cases, the impact of the Maven ID change is minuscule compared to the impact of a Java package rename, so the remaining discussion will focus just on the Java package rename.
+Among the remaining three cases, the impact of the Maven ID change is minuscule compared to the impact of a Java package rename, so the remaining discussion focuses only on the Java package rename.

 Basically, the cost of diamond dependency conflicts (due to not renaming) has to be weighed against the cost of updating import statements everywhere the library